Sinar/Zelus/README.md

 * deceased_at - a date field representing the date of the person's death (if so)
 * biography - a text field of information on the person

+Note that you need to provide an API key along with every POST request.

     POST /representative